ppoulsen/talsub/README.md

 5. Add `\path\to\TalSub\spiders\episode\episode` to PYTHONPATH

 Run the spider with `\path\to\TalSub\spiders\episode\episode\run.py`.
 By default, this will crawl episodes 1 to 538.
 To limit the scope, alter the `EpisodeSpider` constructor call in run.py as described in the comments.

-**If you were invited here by me, please alter the provided config.ini to point at a MongoDB instance you set up and not the remote one.**